NREL/HPC/docs/Documentation/Resource_Management_System/index.md

 # Lex Allocation Management System (Beta)
 *Lex is a system for managing your high-performance computing (HPC) resource assignments, account information, and tracking utilization.*

-*Note:  Lex is currently in development with beta functionality available.*

 ## Access